dboulytchev/miniKanren-coq/README.md

 # miniKanren-coq
 A certified semantics for relational programming workout.

-Folder 'src' contains the formalization of the system and all the proofs:
+The folder 'src' contains the formalization of the system and all the proofs:

 - Unify.v -- preliminaries from unification theory (terms, substitutions, computation of the most general unifier)
 - Stream.v -- (possibly infinite) streams and their properties